 Architecture

-Evidence files stored in customer-owned S3 buckets, encrypted with customer-managed KMS keys.
+Evidence files are stored in customer-owned S3 buckets and encrypted with customer-controlled KMS keys.

 Authorization

-Users are assigned to specific entities (business units, subsidiaries, audit engagements).
-Access is automatically scoped to assigned entities only.
-Unauthorized entity access returns 404 (not 403) to prevent enumeration of entity IDs.
+Users are assigned to specific entities such as business units, subsidiaries, and audit engagements.
+Access is automatically scoped to assigned entities so users only see the data relevant to their responsibilities.

 All cross-account AWS access uses STS AssumeRole with mandatory ExternalId.
 This prevents confused deputy attacks where a malicious actor could trick PeytonixAI into accessing another customer's resources.